Welcome to Miami! Where the weather’s not the only thing that’s hot…

 - Miami-Dade County is majority-minority, around 65% Hispanic.
 You don’t need to speak Spanish to get around, though basic Spanish (hola, por favor, gracias) can help at times.
 In any case, it’s thoroughly a big, international city (like New York City), with a distinctly Latin vibe.
 People are generally very friendly, welcoming, and eager to help, regardless of your race, ethnicity, or language.

-- Aesthetics are important in Miami (Coral Gables rightly calls itself “The City Beautiful”).
+- Aesthetics are important (one of the richest Miami neighborhoods (Coral Gables) rightly calls itself “The City Beautiful”).
 Try to dress up – not in any exaggerated way, but just to look well-put-together.